 Meet the Expert

-- Dr. Marla Diakow is a dermatologist specializing in both medical and cosmetic dermatology at Schweiger Dermatology Group in Garden City, NY.
+- Marla Diakow, MD, is a dermatologist specializing in both medical and cosmetic dermatology at Schweiger Dermatology Group in Garden City, New York.
 She works with adults and children.

 Step Up the Sun Protection

-The key word is prevention.
 "Once spots have formed, there are no universally effective treatments," Diakow says.
-"However, several modalities have been reported with limited success, including cryotherapy, intralesional steroid injections, topical retinoids, chemical peels, and lasers."
+Don't let that discourage you too much; she adds that "several modalities have been reported with limited success, including cryotherapy, intralesional steroid injections, topical retinoids, chemical peels, and lasers."

-Guanche says, "For fairer skin types with sun damage and freckling [or] brown spots, photo facials or laser treatments to remove the surrounding excess pigmentation can make the white spots look less noticeable, due to less contrast."
+Similarly, laser treatments can provide results for some complexions, though it's not guaranteed.
+"For fairer skin types with sun damage and freckling [or] brown spots, photo facials or laser treatments to remove the surrounding excess pigmentation can make the white spots look less noticeable, due to less contrast," says Guanche.

 Be Cautious with At-Home Remedies

-The same goes for any home remedies, including topical application of fresh ginger, cabbage juice, or lime juice, and eating antioxidant-rich figs and walnuts.
+It's essential that you exercise caution with any at-home remedies, including topical application of fresh ginger, cabbage juice, or lime juice and eating antioxidant-rich figs and walnuts.
 "There are no large-scale scientific studies showing that any of these ingredients are effective treatments.
 In particular, patients should avoid putting many of these, especially lime juice, on any sun-exposed areas of the skin to prevent worsening of pigmentation and irritation of the skin."

 "Other possible causes of white spots on the skin include fungal infection, autoimmune conditions, and post-inflammatory hypopigmentation," Diakow says.
 Though unrelated to IGH, some common issues that are also associated with white spots include the following: